sathwikreddy17/History-Reels/CONTRIBUTING.md

-# Contributing to Myth Factory
+# Contributing to History Reels

-Thank you for your interest in contributing to Myth Factory!
-This project aims to make mythology accessible through engaging AI-generated video content.
+Thank you for your interest in contributing to History Reels!
+This project aims to make ancient history accessible through engaging AI-generated video content.

 ## 🎯 Project Vision

-Myth Factory democratizes high-quality content creation by allowing anyone to transform written mythology stories into professional Instagram Reels using AI assistance.
+History Reels democratizes high-quality content creation by allowing anyone to transform written historical stories into professional Instagram Reels using AI assistance.

 ## 🚀 How to Contribute